Sync a fork of a repository to keep it up-to-date with the upstream repository.

 2, Change the current working directory to your local project.

-3, Fetch the branches and their respective commits from the upstream repository.
-Commits
+3, Fetch the branches and their respective commits from the

-to master
+upstream repository.
+Commits to master

-will be stored in a local
+be stored in a local

 branch, upstream/master